namtoki/English/wordlist.md

 poisonous:                          He blended two poisonous chemicals into the fatal drink.
 popularity:                         The rock group's popularity is beginning to fade.
-poster:                             His design was inspired by the posters of the famous artist.
+poster:                             His design was inspired by the posters of the famous artist. postpone (prolong):                 The boss postponed preparations for the new advertisement campaign until autumn.
 poverty:                            Many young people commit crimes due to poverty and despair. preach*:                            The minister preached about the need for love and cooperation between the races.
 pregnant:                           The pregnant woman on the couch yawned and closed her sleepy eyes.
+preparation:                        The boss postponed preparations for the new advertisement campaign until autumn.
+preserve:                           The association has preserved several of the state's historical buildings. proceed (-with):                    We will proceed with the construction of the new amusement park according to plan.
-profitable:                         In his speech, he emphasized the need to make the company's business more profitable.
+profitable:                         In his speech, he emphasized the need to make the company's business more profitable. prolong (postpone):                 The army was prolonging its occupation of the southern region of the country.
+promote:                            It is important to promote the use of more advanced medical practices in developing countries.
 pronounce:                          I couldn't pronounce the French word correctly.
 proudly:                            The millionaire proudly exhibited his art collection at the city museum.
+puppy:                              The puppy hopped over the little fence and ran out into the meadow.
+purchase:                           This year, people are purchasing more household items such as furniture.
-puppy:                              The puppy hopped over the little fence and ran out into the meadow. pursuit*(tracking):                 After quick pursuit, he seized the thief and held him until the police arrived.
+pursue:                             He is pursuing the career as a dog trainer. pursuit*(tracking):                 After quick pursuit, he seized the thief and held him until the police arrived.
 quantity:                           As part of the campaign, large quantities of free samples were distributed in Tokyo and Osaka.
+quit:                               She wants to quit her job as a sales representative and use her artistic skills in her next job.
 ranking:                            The swimmer's strong determination drives her on to compete for a better ranking.
+rating:                             If you can't repay your loan, you will get a bad credit rating. rebel*:                             Rebels would never obey them.
 recommendation:                     He joined our team at recommendation of the elder of the coaches, but he can't even pitch curve balls.
 regargind:                          After ten years on the city council, he has acquired a lot of knowledge regarding city planning.
+region:                             The army was prolonging its occupation of the southern region of the country.
 regularly:                          I'm trying to convince my father to see a dentist regularly. remark*(state, mention):            The politician remarked that there should be a ban on rice imports via  Southeast Asia.
 remarkable:                         Her remarkable talent for the piano amazed me.
+repay:                              If you can't repay your loan, you will get a bad credit rating.
 repeatedly:                         The comedian efficiently reused his old jokes to repeatedly entertain audiences.
+representative:                     She wants to quit her job as a sales representative and use her artistic skills in her next job.
 reputation:                         He cheated on the exam even though he had a reputation for honesty.
+rescue:                             My brother fell into a shallow pond playing with his companion, and he was rescued by a passing stranger.
-resemble:                           The interior of this house resembles our old house. restore (fix, repair):              He restores antique furniture to make a living.
+resemble:                           The interior of this house resembles our old house. resist*(endure,bear,stand,tolerate):Some athletes can't resist the temptation to use illegal drugs that will improve their performance.
+resolve:                            We will have to resolve this worrying problem regarding the surf as soon as possible. restore (fix, repair):              He restores antique furniture to make a living. restrain*(constrain,suppress,confine): The police tried to restrain the angry crowd fans on the street after their team lost the hockey game.
 restroom:                           He leaped from the window of the restroom just before the flames reached him. retain*(keep):                      The actor still retains his youthful charm.
-reuse:                              The comedian efficiently reused his old jokes to repeatedly entertain audiences.
+reuse:                              The comedian efficiently reused his old jokes to repeatedly entertain audiences. reveal*(unveil, disclose):          The investigation revealed that he was innocent and saved his reputation.
 revenue:                            Feedback from clients can enable us to increase company revenue.
 scarcely:                           I squeezed the tube, but there was scarcely any toothpaste in it.
 scared:                             I was bitten by my neighbor's dog in the past and I'm still scared of the dogs.
 scatter:                            The youngsters scattered on the court when they began to play dodgeball. scenery (landscape):                That tall building was constructed last year, and it completely changed the scenery around here.
+scholarship:                        She is organizing a scholarship program for classical music students.
 scold:                              The mother scolded her son for secretly eating his little sister's cake.
 scratch:                            He often scratches his head when he feels uncomfortable or nervous.
 secretly:                           The mother scolded her son for secretly eating his little sister's cake. seize*:                             After quick pursuit, he seized the thief and held him until the police arrived.
-seminar:                            I apologized for my unkind comments during the seminar. settlement*:                        We could've reached the settlement if he hadn't interfered in the negotiation.
+seminar:                            I apologized for my unkind comments during the seminar. sensation*(cause a-):               He caused a sensation when, against nearly impossible odds, he located the royal tomb. settlement*:                        We could've reached the settlement if he hadn't interfered in the negotiation.
 severe:                             This is a severe wound that will take several weeks to heal.
 sew:                                Because of the school's tight budget, the cheerleaders had to sew their own uniforms.
+shallow:                            My brother fell into a shallow pond playing with his companion, and he was rescued by a passing stranger.
 shortage:                           The victims had to endure severe food shortages after the floods.
 shortly:                            The second bomb exploded in a nearby park shortly after the first one. sidewalk (pavement):                The children skipped along the sidewalk to school.
 significant:                        If we just imitate other company's products, we will never see any significant growth in our sales.
 significantly:                      This new material absorbs sweat significantly more quickly than our existing products.
+skillful:                           A skillful carpenter can mend an old chair like new.
 skip:                               The children skipped along the sidewalk to school.
 slipper:                            My dog occasionally chews our slippers when he needs more affection.
 smash:                              The block dropped by the crane smashed into pieces.